Regular 4-polytope: Regular convex 4-polytopes

 The regular convex 4-polytopes are the four-dimensional analogues of the Platonic solids in three dimensions and the convex regular polygons in two dimensions.

-Five of the six are clearly analogues of the five corresponding Platonic solids.
-The sixth, the 24-cell, has no regular analogue in three dimensions.
-However, there exists a pair of irregular solids, the cuboctahedron and its dual the rhombic dodecahedron, which are partial analogues to the 24-cell (in complementary ways).
-Together they can be seen as the three-dimensional analogue of the 24-cell.

 Each convex regular 4-polytope is bounded by a set of 3-dimensional cells which are all Platonic solids of the same type and size.
-These are fitted together along their respective faces (face-to-face) in a regular fashion.
+These are fitted together along their respective faces (face-to-face) in a regular fashion, forming the surface of the 4-polytope which is a closed, curved 3-dimensional space (analogous to the way the surface of the earth is a closed, curved 2-dimensional space).

 Properties

 Like their 3-dimensional analogues, the convex regular 4-polytopes can be naturally ordered by size as a measure of 4-dimensional content (hypervolume) for the same radius.
 Each greater polytope in the sequence is rounder than its predecessor, enclosing more content within the same radius.
-The 4-simplex (5-cell) is the limit smallest case, and the 120-cell is the largest.
-Complexity (as measured by comparing configuration matrices or simply the number of vertices) follows the same ordering.
+The 4-simplex (5-cell) has the smallest content, and the 120-cell has the largest.

 The following table lists some properties of the six convex regular 4-polytopes.
 The symmetry groups of these 4-polytopes are all Coxeter groups and given in the notation described in that article.
 The number following the name of the group is the order of the group.

 John Conway advocated the names simplex, orthoplex, tesseract, octaplex or polyoctahedron (pO), tetraplex or polytetrahedron (pT), and dodecaplex or polydodecahedron (pD).

 Norman Johnson advocated the names n-cell, or pentachoron, hexadecachoron, tesseract or octachoron, icositetrachoron, hexacosichoron, and hecatonicosachoron (or dodecacontachoron), coining the term polychoron being a 4D analogy to the 3D polyhedron, and 2D polygon, expressed from the Greek roots poly ("many") and choros ("room" or "space").

 The Euler characteristic for all 4-polytopes is zero, we have the 4-dimensional analogue of Euler's polyhedral formula:

 where Nk denotes the number of k-faces in the polytope (a vertex is a 0-face, an edge is a 1-face, etc.).

 The topology of any given 4-polytope is defined by its Betti numbers and torsion coefficients.